 Adoption History 101 summarizes the inception and expansion of the adoption industry, focusing on its roots and consequences kept from public awareness.
 For years, adoption agencies have denied adult adoptees access to documents that could lead them back to their families.

-International and domestic adoptees from all over the world have banned together for “truth and transparency.”
+International and domestic adoptees from all over the world have banded together for “truth and transparency.”
 This is the first history book to discuss the crisis of adoption trafficking “by the people, of the people, and for the people.”

 The History of Child AdoptionHuffington Post Article